 When The Culture Is Sick, We Need To Go Back To Our Roots

-As climate change advances and the growth-obsessed societies of the Western world continue their decline there will be a growing longing to reconnect to something that is timeless in a meaningless, disposable consumerist world.
+As climate change advances and the growth-obsessed societies of the Western world continue their economic decline as debt levels become unsustainable, there will be a growing longing to reconnect to something that is timeless and enduring in a meaningless, disposable consumerist world.

 At the root of our ecological crisis and our spiritual discontent is our alienation from nature.

-In Mindfulness-Based Ecotherapy, you can incorporate the philosophy of animism where you experience everything is alive and possessed with a living spirit, which can help you deeper tune into felt presence through increasing embodied presence and expanding your feeling sense.
+In mindfulness-based Ecotherapy, you can incorporate the philosophy of animism where you experience everything is alive and possessed by a living spirit, which can help you deeper tune into felt presence through increasing embodied presence and expanding your feeling sense.

 Animism is about a direct and personal experience with the more-than-human world.
 As children, we naturally heard the living voice of nature speaking to us through our senses and how the living world makes us feel alive.